MEaston1/Imgur-Viewer/README.md

 - Retrofit2 a Type-safe HTTP client for Android,
 - OkHttp3 for logging HTTP requests and responses.
 - Material Design for building Material Components for Android.
+- Truth for making test assertations and failure messages more readable.

+ ## Testing
+ Local unit testing carried out with JUnit4 and the Truth library, limited to the Room database